EVENT-BASED VISION FUNCTIONS LIKE THE EYE AND THE BRAIN TO OVERCOME

 AND OVERLOOK THE IRRELEVANT

 PROPHESEE creates both neuromorphic sensors and bio-inspired algorithms that function like the eye and brain.
-This holistic approach is a fundamental shift in computer vision – the departure from frame-based sensors, to event-based vision systems.
+This holistic approach is a fundamental shift in computer vision – the departure from frame-based sensors, to event-based vision systems, also known as event cameras.

 Each pixel only reports when it senses movement.
 Whereas in a frame-based sensor all pixels record at the same time, in an event-based sensor each pixel is perfectly independent.